The Department of Research & Evaluation reviews and approves all requests for research conducted in Round Rock ISD.

 Applications for research are reviewed on a rolling basis.
-Applications for research conducted during the current school year (2018 – 2019) are open until December 1.
-Applications for research conducted during the following school year (2019 – 2020) are open until December 1, 2019.
+Applications for research conducted during the current school year (2019 – 2020) are closed.
 Exceptions to application deadlines can be made for Round Rock ISD staff conducting graduate research such as dissertations and theses.
 Approved research can take place in Round Rock ISD year round, including in the Spring semester.

 Action Research is conducted by Round Rock ISD staff and may be approved directly by campus principals or department managers.
 Please review this document to determine if your project is considered Action Research.

 If a research request is approved by a campus principal or department manager, the principal or supervisor should sign and locally file the completed Round Rock ISD Application for Research Study (.DOCX).

 According to Round Rock ISD Board Policy, all external research activities in Round Rock ISD must be approved by the Department of Research and Evaluation.

 External research includes research conducted for master’s theses and doctoral dissertations.
 This type of research also includes research or evaluations conducted by external organizations, such as for- or non-profit organizations and university faculty.